Erato Piano Trio

 For further details about the Trio visit their website

 Garrett Shatzer, whose Piano Trio No.1 is to receive its UK premiere tonight, is a talented young American composer who is currently writing a triple concerto for the Erato Piano Trio which they will premiere in the US in 2012.
-To find out more about him, visit his website.
-Click on the ‘Listen’ link to hear examples of his music, including the Piano Trio.
+To find out more about him and hear examples of his music (including the Piano Trio), visit his website.